-From single origin iced coffees in our cafes, to Oji, to NOLA, Blue Bottle has offered a few cold brews over the years.
+From single origin iced coffees in our cafes, to Oji, to New Orleans-style iced coffee, Blue Bottle has offered a few cold brews over the years.
 How did we get to where we are now with Cold Brew?

 Yu-Sung Huang: Around 2008, we started wondering, “Why is great ready-to-drink coffee so hard to find?
 What would it take to be able to have a delicious, travel-friendly cold brew come along with you on a road trip all the way from, say, our LA to our NY cafes?”
 At the time, there was just nothing available.

 Benjamin Brewer: At the same time, we were making our cold brew iced coffee in 22-liter buckets in the kitchen, filtering it through stainless-steel strainers, and serving it in our cafes.
 It was delicious and pretty gritty, as you can imagine.
 I was given the task of refining our cold brew, which is when we switched to a toddy-style cold brew, and that became our foundational recipe, both for NOLA-style coffee and for all the cold brew in our cafes.

 Yu-Sung: We’ve always wanted to create a portable, ready-to-drink coffee, because it fits with our mission of bringing great coffee to anyone who asks for it.
 The challenge, however, was how to create something portable and stable without sacrificing quality.